varshith-Git/Stock_Back_testing/README.md

 # LLM Agent Trader
 AI-powered stock trading backtesting system that integrates Large Language Models for intelligent trading decision analysis.

+> [!IMPORTANT]
+> Stock back testing is in early development, so bugs and breaking changes are expected.
+> Please use the [issues page](https://github.com/varshith-Git/Stock_Back_testing/issues) to report bugs or request features.

 ## System Architecture

 ```mermaid